Hands-Free Architecture Reviews: How I Use Voice Mode and SpecKit for .NET Design Sessions

 Here's the thing nobody tells you when you start using AI coding agents: they trained on the internet.
 And most of the code on the internet is terrible.
 My job is to make sure it doesn't write like that for me.

-After 20 years of traditional software engineering, I went all in on agentic development.
-Not to dabble — to build a complex new platform entirely from scratch this way.
+After more than 30 years of traditional software engineering, I went all in on agentic development.
+Not to dabble, but to build a complex new platform entirely from scratch this way.
 Here's what's real.

 After years of chasing slow queries, most of the wins come down to a handful of indexing patterns.
 Here's the mental model I use every time.